-The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, Solifor, Inc.
+The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, Solifor, Inc. as well as its Arizona and Scadding Ontario joint-ventures as these joint-ventures are controlled by the Company.

 b) Transactions eliminated on consolidation